-Figures on an accrual basis for the 6 months of 1966 are, of course, much more complete than for 1967.
-On the basis of the 1966 accrual figures, it is now estimated that, for this 6-month period, benefits and administrative expenses per capita exceeded the income from premiums and matching Government contributions by 30 cents per month (i.e., 15 cents each).
-It is further estimated that the liability of the system for the entire 11/2 -year period, July 1966-December 1967, will be about 7 percent higher than the income from the premiums and the matching Government contribution.
-In other words, it is expected that the \$3 premium for the entire period will be lower than half the cost for benefits and administrative expenses by about 20 cents.
-About 12 cents of this 20 cents is accounted for by the fact that apparently physicians' fees were higher during this period than had been assumed in setting the premium; the remaining 8 cents arises from the fact that there has apparently been a somewhat greater utilization of services under the program than had been anticipated.
-Projecting costs of the program for the 15-month period following March 1968 at the level of operation in 1966-67 thus would require an additional 20 cents in the premium rate.
-These estimates are based upon incomplete data for past periods and upon projections thereof and may be somewhat more or less when the final accounts are in.
+On the basis of 1966 accrual figures, it is now estimated that, for the first 6 months of the program, benefits and administrative expenses per capita exceeded the income from premiums and matching Government contributions by 2 percent-that is, 10 cents per month (5 cents each).
+It is further estimated that the liability of the system for the entire 11⁄2-year period, July 1966-December 1967, was about 7 percent higher than the income from the premiums and the matching Government contribution (as noted below, the subsequent rate increase took this factor into account).
+In other words, it appears that the \$3 premium for the entire period for which this rate was initially established was about 22 cents short of meeting half the cost for benefits and administrative expenses.
+About 13 cents of this 22 cents can now be explained by the fact that physicians' fees were higher during this period than had been assumed in setting the premium; the remaining 9 cents arises from the fact that there had apparently been a somewhat greater utilization of services under the program than had been anticipated.